 - How many webinars they’ve attended before

-All of those data points can be used to guide the nurture flows for that registrant, from PPC retargeting, to planning and forecasting.
+All of those data points can guide the nurture flows for each registrant, from PPC retargeting to planning and forecasting.

-Gina uses attendee and engagement data to figure out how to boost their webinar experience.
-One of the things she tested was adding a form on their registration pages for registrants to submit questions beforehand.
+Gina evaluates attendee and engagement data to determine how to boost their webinar experience.
+One tactic she tested was adding a form to their registration pages for registrants to submit questions before the event.

 “If people ask a question on a registration form, they’re more likely to attend the webinar, because they want to hear their answer.” – Gina Tirelli Ellison

-Since they found that submitting a question on the registration page made people more likely to attend live, Gina started testing offers, incentives, and giveaways to leave a question.
-For example, “ask your question ahead of time and get a chance to win a pair of AirPods.”
+They found people were more likely to attend the webinar if they submitted a question on the registration page.
+So, Gina began to test various offers, incentives, and giveaways for leaving a question.
+For example, “Ask your question ahead of time and get a chance to win a pair of AirPods.”

 Repurposing content for different channels

-To extend their webinar value, the Gina team started turning webinars into eBooks.
-This extended their promotional window, since she could promote a webinar for one month and then the eBook for the following month.
-She could also share it with the original webinar partners, who were also happy to promote the eBook since they had been on the same webinar.
+To extend their value, Gina’s team decided to turn their webinars into eBooks.
+This broadened their promotional window, since she could promote a webinar during one month, and then the eBook the following month.
+She also shared it with the original webinar partners, who were happy to promote the eBook after participating in the same webinar.

-In the future, Gina wants to test out turning webinar audio into podcasts to open up another channel.
+In the future, Gina wants to experiment with turning webinar audio into podcasts to open up yet another channel.